 On my website you'll find information, links, literature and course material from an early "ecosystem services" graduate seminar I held in 2006 as my research focus changed.
 At this point I consider that material, and any perspectives I present associated with that seminar, somewhat outdated.

 I also ran a blog for awhile to occasionally counter the noisy anti-science crowd: sciencetime.org, on the many topics we hear so much noise.
 I rarely update that site, but there's some interesting information there.

-Former research studies: Over the last two decades I devoted my academic energy to theoretical evolutionary ecology.
+Former research studies: Over the two decades prior to 2006 I devoted my academic energy to theoretical evolutionary ecology.
 After my graduate training in theoretical physics, I turned my attention to population dynamics in spatial systems and trait evolution.
 Scaling interactions between entities at a microscopic level up to a macroscopic scale fascinates me, and both physics and ecology have challenging problems.
 As for techniques, I used a variety of simulation and mathematical methods to study these really hard ecological problems.
-After many frustrating years seeking research support and finding none, I've terminated that work (click here for a more extensive explanation).